pkkid/conky-pkmeter/README.md

    the io chart requires you input the proper device name to be monitored.
 You can list the filesystems on your device with the command `df -h`.
 Add which ever ones you want to monitor to the filesystems section.
+4. `nowplaying` - This uses the application playerctl in the background to fetch the currently playing music and artwork.
+You may need to install this on your system.
 <br/>

 ### Auto Start In Ubuntu